 Financial Readiness Program (FRP).
-FRP provides proactive, comprehensive, personal financial education and counseling services that give soldiers and families the tools and information to develop strategies to achieve their financial goals.
+FRP provides proactive, comprehensive, personal financial education and counseling services that give Soldiers and families the tools and information to develop strategies to achieve their financial goals.
 Services include education and counseling programs in topics such as: indebtedness, consumer advocacy and protection, money management, credit, financial planning, insurance, retirement, investments, and consumer issues.
 Other services include financial training for various milestones along the career spectrum, including relocation, deployment, promotion, marriage, divorce, and birth of first child.

 Army Emergency Relief (AER).
-AER is the Army's own emergency financial assistance organization and is dedicated to "Helping the Army Take Care of Its Own."
-AER provides commanders a valuable asset in accomplishing basic command responsibility for the morale and welfare of soldiers and families.
-Funds are made available to commanders to provide emergency financial assistance to soldiers, retirees, and their families when there is a valid need.
+Although AER is a private, nonprofit corporation, it is, in effect, the U.S. Army's own emergency financial assistance organization.
+AER provides commanders a valuable asset in accomplishing basic command responsibility for the morale and welfare of Soldiers and families.
+Funds are made available to commanders to provide emergency financial assistance to Soldiers, retirees, and their families when there is a valid need.

 Relocation Readiness Program (RRP).
 RRP helps soldiers and families with problems that may arise due to frequent moves.
 RRP assists by arranging overseas relocation briefings, assessments, and counseling.
-Specialized programs and services include assessment and relocation counseling, pre-arrival information, overseas relocation briefings, post-move orientations, lending closet, multi-cultural programs for families with foreign-born spouses, and "Hearts Apart" activities for families with deployed soldiers.
+Specialized programs and services include assessment and relocation counseling, pre-arrival information, overseas relocation briefings, post-move orientations, lending closet, multicultural programs for families with foreign-born spouses, and "Hearts Apart" activities for families with deployed soldiers.
 RRP also provides liaison assistance to families seeking guidance for citizenship and residency applications.

 Survivor Outreach Services (SOS).
-SOS provides support and services to families of the fallen closest to where they reside and for as long as the family desires, consistent with the Army's commitment to families of the fallen.
-SOS serves Active and Reserve Component Families, regardless of the cause of death, by providing continuing support that promotes the resilience needed to navigate grief journeys, adjust to loss, and rebuild lives.
+SOS provides support and services to families of the fallen closest to where they reside and for as long as the family desires.
+SOS serves Active, Guard and Reserve Component Families, regardless of the cause of death, by providing continuing support that promotes the resilience needed to navigate grief journeys, adjust to loss, and rebuild lives.
 SOS provides services through case management, advocacy, outreach events, benefit management, counseling, information and referral, and partnerships with community and non-governmental organizations.
 Services are available in every state and territory, Europe, and the Pacific.